aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 <a name="0x1_delegation_pool_EDELEGATOR_NOT_EXISTS"></a>

-The delegator doesn't have any share in this delegation pool.
+The specified account is not part of this delegation pool

 <pre><code><b>const</b> <a href="delegation_pool.md#0x1_delegation_pool_EDELEGATOR_NOT_EXISTS">EDELEGATOR_NOT_EXISTS</a>: u64 = 18;